Medicare in Vermont

 In the case of Original Medicare, what you pay and what percentages of your medical bills are paid by Medicare are consistent regardless of your location.
 You pay premiums for Part B (and in some instances Part A) based on your current income and work history, and Part A and B both have universal deductibles and coinsurance.

-Original Medicare is accepted nationwide by the large majority of providers.
+Original Medicare is accepted by providers nationwide.
 Medicare Advantage plans feature regional networks and generally aren’t accepted outside of your area (at least not at as affordable a rate).
-However, the in-network concept is one of the top reasons that Medicare Advantage may be more affordable.
+However, the network is one of the top reasons that Medicare Advantage may be more affordable.

 When it comes to comparing different Medicare plans in Vermont, here are some things to consider: